webteractive/expressionengine-env/README.md

 ```

 ## The Migration SQL
 The `migration.sql` is an SQL dump file of a freshly installed [ExpressionEngine](https://github.com/ExpressionEngine/ExpressionEngine) with pre-installed [mix plugin](https://github.com/webteractive/mix).
+Once you imported this file, you won't need to run the ExpressionEngine install process.
+All you need to do is login to the Admin (go to `/admin.php`), add more configs and ultimately update the super secure password that has been initially provided.

 ## Environment Variables
 All config keys that has been assigned to the `env` helper method will not be changed via Admin.
 This is the key to not mess up your git on modifying configurations.